clicknium/clicknium-docs/doc/quickstart.md

 ```

 ### Run the sample
-In Visual Studio Code, open sample.py and press `Ctrl+F5` to run the script.
-It will do:
+In Visual Studio Code, open sample.py and press `Ctrl+F5` to run the script with following steps:
 - Open a search engine page
 - Input a keyword and click search button
 - Open a notepad